 The League of Women Voters of Dane County deeply values the vigorous financial support members provide that permits us to be the active and effective organization in Dane County that we are.
-Through the year, the League invites donations in a variety of ways.
-They include supporting the publication of Candidates’ Answers, honoring the League of Women Voters birthday on February 14, engaging in a May Member Challenge and receiving donations with annual membership renewals.
-The League also benefits from non-member contributions, memorial gifts, and, especially important to the long-term financial stability of the unit, gifts from members who arrange for planned giving.
+Especially important to the long-term financial stability of the unit are gifts from members who arrange for planned giving.

-Guidelines for charitable gift annuities allow one to create a trust to benefit the LWVDC during one’s lifetime or after.
-The beneficiary of the trust receives payments for a set period of time or throughout their lives, and then the remainder of the principal passes on to the charitable organization. i.e. the LWVDC.
-A second type of trust is a revocable living trust.
-The individual, or a bank or family member, acts as a trustee who manages the person’s assets during their lifetime.
+Guidelines for charitable gift annuities allow one to create a contract to benefit the LWVDC during one’s lifetime or after.
+The donor receives payments for a set period of time or throughout their lives, and then the remainder of the principal passes on to the charitable organization, i.e., the LWVDC.
+A second type of gift that provides income to the donor is a revocable living trust.
+A revocable trust allows the distribution of earned income to the donor during the life of the trust, managed by the individual, bank or family member.
+Only after death does property transfer to the charitable organization, i.e., the LWVDC.
 A living trust allows allocations to change depending on the will of the owner and the distribution provisions remain private.

 Planned giving allows each of us to play a very significant role in ensuring the financial security of the League of Women Voters of Dane County.
 By making a planned gift, we become valued partners in building a sound foundation for the League’s important work.
 Please take time to review these giving opportunities to think about which would work best for you.
 We encourage you to act now to include the LWVDC in your future financial planning!